All Episodes

 Oh, it's great, Sean.

-Uh uh Center Cruz gave a great talk, and uh we're just glad to have him here in South Carolina campaigning the day before we go to the final vote.
+Senator Cruz gave a great talk, and we're just glad to have him here in South Carolina campaigning the day before we go to the final vote.

 Well, I appreciate it.

-I tell you it's it's been an interesting race.
+I tell you, it's been an interesting race.

-Mark Meadows has been a great uh supporter, and you're right.
+Mark Meadows has been a great supporter, and you're right.

-Uh I was at a debate and it came up about the Freedom Caucus, and I said, Absolutely, the conservatives, which is is what I am.
+I was at a debate, and it came up about the Freedom Caucus, and I said, absolutely, the Conservatives, which is what I am.

-And I just set off uh the bells and whistles and the sirenes that went off when I said I was willingly going to join the Freedom Caucus.
+And I just set off the bells and whistles and the sirens that went off, and I said I was willingly going to join the Freedom Caucus.

-My opponent, Mr. Pope, would not uh agree to join it, nor would they ask him.
+My opponent, Mr. Pope, would not agree to join it, nor would they ask him.

-But the the shock of my life is when the U.S. Chamber of Commerce back Mr. Pope and put a quarter of a million dollars to beat me.
+But the shock of my life is when the U.S. Chamber of Commerce backed Mr. Pope and put a quarter of a million dollars to beat me.

 Over a quarter of a million dollars.

-I I mean it's um so this is just Republicans trying to repeat to defeat a conservative.
+I mean, so this is just Republicans trying to defeat a conservative.

 They don't want a conservative.

-What what is the difference between you and this this gentleman that you're running against, Tommy Pope?
+What is the difference between you and this gentleman that you're running against, Tommy Pope?

 He sues businesses that I create.

-Uh Mr. Pope is a workman's comp uh personal injury lawyer.
+Mr. Pope is a workman's comp personal injury lawyer.

 Yeah.

-Well I mean so you basically support the agenda of Mark Meadows and and Jim Jordan and Dave Bratt and all these other conservatives that you know find themselves in a battle against the the establishment and the leadership every day right well exactly and and that's why when when you look at that's why I'm so honored to have the Mark Matthews I'm to Senator Jim DeMint, the Scott Walker's the Nikki Haleys, Congressman Joe Wilson, the lieutenant governor of South Carolina called me Saturday.
+Well, I mean, so you basically support the agenda of Mark Meadows and Jim Jordan and Dave Bratt and all these other conservatives that find themselves in a battle against the establishment and the leadership every day, right?

-Uh Kevin Brahman said Ralph it's important to elect a true conservative and I'm with you.
+Kevin Burrant said, Ralph, it's important to elect a true conservative, and I'm with you.

-Well I think it's very key and and by the way I don't really have anything against Mr Pope.
+And by the way, I don't really have anything against Mr. Pope.

-I don't but I do want and need we do need desperately more real conservatives in the House of Representatives so that the leadership will be more responsive to the agenda that people sent them to Washington to and to accomplish including the president's agenda.
+But I do want a need, we do need desperately, more real conservatives in the House of Representatives so that the leadership will be more responsive to the agenda that people sent them to Washington to accomplish, including the president's agenda.

 Do you find anything in the president's agenda that you're disagreeing with right now?